Skip to main content

 It’s a cycle, and it breaks in one of two ways: you either burn out trying to serve too many clients at too-low margins, or you find a way to dramatically reduce the cost of content production.

-That’s what margins are for.
+That’s what reclaimed capacity is for.

 Frequently asked questions.